rieckpil/progmot/content/post/writing-a-book-remotely.md

 ## Recommendations, Tips & Tricks, and Lessons Learned 🎩

-What follows is a unordered list of small hints and tips if you plan to write your in a similar setup.
+What follows is an unordered list of hints and tips about this journey.
+If you plan to start a similar project, make sure to learn from our _mistakes_ and recommendations.

-Made a lot of fun, learned a ton about AWS, met and get to know great and knowledgeable people.

 ### Write Together, Not Alone

-Writing together motivates to keep going.
-We all committed to deliver something and had some high level ideas when the next release would be published.
+Writing a book together has a lot of benefits.
+It motivates you to keep going.
+We all committed to deliver something every two weeks and had some high-level ideas when the next release would be published.

-Especially if it's your first book, writing it alone might feel like a huge project.
-Together you get better step by step.
+Especially if it's your first book, writing it alone might feel like a big pile of work.
+Together, you get there step-by-step and can use the momentum of the group.

-Furthermore, when writing together, you'll also improve your writing skills as you get constant feedback the writing a lot by getting constant feedback.
+Furthermore, when co-authoring a book, you'll also improve your writing skills as you get constant feedback the writing a lot by getting constant feedback.

+We all three had some background in writing technical content that helped us a lot.
+Starting such a project with three people that have never written any technical blog before, might be a little burdensome.

-### Use an Iterative approach
+### Use an Iterative Approach

-Iterative approach, collect emails from interested people.
+We had a rough plan of what we want to cover but also detected a lot along the way.

+With an iterative approach, you don't lock yourself for a year in a wooden cabin in Norway and come back with a finished book.

+Small increments, baby steps and direct feedback.

+Leanpub is the perfect platform for this.
+Especially if you are a developer, you'll really enjoy writing your manuscript in Markdown.
+No annoying formatting issues inside Word when entering images or tables.
+Leanpub does the job your.
+You just ship your manuscript.

-Pick Leanpub if you want to go the self-publishing route or pick a verlag that supports this.
+If you don't want to go the self-publishing route, pick a publisher that supports early access programs.

-### Organize and Find a Schedule

-Meeting schedules, continuous sprints, peer review

-We were using a Trello board for our task planning.
-We grouped our tasked in columns like: marketing, backlog, in progress, in verify, done.

-This helped us keep an overview of what is currently in progress and what still needs to be done.

-What personally worked for me was taking the first hour every morning to work on this project.

-Commit to some deadlines to keep the focus.

-### Reach Out for Advertisement

-AWS sponsored us some gift vouchers so that we could run the infrastructure (almost) for free.
-We could even sponsor a two-part article on the AWS Open Source blog to gain some traction for our project.

-Some small donations to keep our infrastructure up and running.

-After the book was published, we even got a great donation from AWS for our project via GitHub.
+You might be super convinced about your idea and think it's the most wanted book ever.
+However, this doesn't necessarily reflect the reality.
+Get some early mechanisms in place that help you quantify the interest.
+A mailing list or a dedicated Twitter acount can be such a tool.

 Start talking on podcasts, conferences, tweet about it.